ZakirG/generative-daw/README.md

 # GenerativeDAW

-### A digital audio workstation webapp focused on providing generative composition tools informed by music theory.
+### A digital audio workstation webapp that provides generative composition tools informed by music theory.

 #### Built with Flask, Angular 8, and Python 3.
 Tested with Jasmine.